 (b) Limited Access - Limited access is the type of highway right of way where the right to access is controlled.
-Any installation requiring an access break requires Headquarters approval; FHWA approval is also required on interstates.
+Any installation requiring an access break requires Headquarters Access and Hearings approval.
 Accommodation of utility installations is restrictive within this type of right of way.
 Limited access is divided into the following types: